Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 ## Could I draw <br />&nbsp;&nbsp;&nbsp;my shismatic take?

-> These could be the same project and team, test tools/framework, and skills/techniques to write tests, but...\
->  **Design vs. Development are too dissimilar and contradictory to be driven together.**

 <details><summary><ins><b>&nbsp;This shadow of doubt was from the rising ridge, dividing syntax and implementation behind it:&nbsp;</b></ins></summary>

 <picture><img src="../../../../_rsc/_img/illus/TDD_watershed.jpg" alt="&nbsp;&nbsp;Test watershed illustration as nature" /></picture>